vinitshahdeo/Event-Loop-In-JavaScript/README.md

 > **That's a good question!**

 Do a **self analysis of your JS knowledge**, take a pause and predict the output for the below code snippet.
-If you're able to predict the correct sequence of log statements, I hope you need not watch the video, skip to the takeaways section. **If not, do watch the video and thank me later! :hugs:**
+If you're able to predict the correct sequence of log statements, I hope you need not watch the video, **skip to the [takeaways](#five-five-takeaways-bulb) section**. **If not, do watch the video and thank me later! :hugs:**

 <br>